-A branch will have to carry on the same corporate activity as the parent company and adopt the same corporate name followed by the reference "Sucursal em Portugal" (which means "branch in Portugal").
-The branch is required to have a registered office address in Portugal and an appointed representative to act on its behalf.
-Notwithstanding the requirement to appoint a legal representative, the branch may have attorney-in-facts too, empowered within the limits and extension of the respective power of attorney granted.
-To set up a branch it shall be required to conclude (i) the submission and registration before the Commercial Registry, (ii) the submission of the initial declaration at the Central Register of the Ultimate Beneficial Owner, (iii) the opening of a bank account and (iv) the enrolment with the Portuguese Tax Authority and with the Portuguese Social Security Authority.
-A licensed accountant must also be appointed.
+A branch will have to carry on the same corporate activity of the parent company and adopt the same corporate name followed by the reference "Sucursal em Portugal" (which means "branch in Portugal").
+The branch requires to have registered offices address in Portugal and an appointed representative to act on its behalf and representation.
+Despite the requirement of appointing a legal representative, the branch may furthermore have in addition attorney-in-facts too, empowered within the limits and extension of the respective power of attorney granted.
+For the setting up of the branch it shall be required to conclude (i) the submission and registration at the Commercial Registry, (ii) the submission of the initial declaration at the Central Register of the Ultimate Beneficial Owner, (iii) the opening of a bank account and (iv) the enrolment with the Portuguese Tax Authority and with the Portuguese Social Security Authority.
+A licensed accountant shall be also required to be appointed.